Trousseau Hope Chess Every Home Had One

-For centuries single young women have prepared for their status as a married woman with trousseau in hope chests.
+For centuries single young women have prepared for their status as a married woman.
+The trousseau hope chests was a symbol.
 During the Renaissance in Italy, hope chests were ornate artistically decorated.
-The valuables were very costly.
+Costly valuables were placed in the chest.
 In the Victorian era, young brides wedding trousseaus could be as expensive as the wedding.
 Wealth was brandished in Europe and America in the 18th century and early 19th century.
 Thousands of dollars were spent on gowns, laced flounces, undergarments, robes, evening wear, precious gems, toiletries, bed linens and bath towels.
 The trousseau contained new fashions for the bride’s wedding, honeymoon and early wedding days.
 Items were provided by a professional seamstress.
-Valuable items are safe in the cedar lined chests.
+Valuable items placed in the cedar lined chests.
 The Cedar chest is moth resistant.Trousseau Hope Chess Every Home Had One.
-Your Westside Homes

 The Lane Company, VA was a notable maker of cedar wood chest during WWII.
 Shirley Temple was a model for the company.
-The advertisement was aimed at GI’s loved ones left in domestic life.
 Lane Company promoted miniature 12” long chest chests as advertising gifts for high school girls.
 These two forms of advertisement Americanized the chest and keepsake box.

 Trousseau home chess every home had one.
 That is a bygone era.
 Women today are liberated and dowries and trousseau are no longer common marriage traditions.The Hope Chess was a tradition that promised future hope and dreams for young women.
 Family generational treasures and future family treasures.
 HOME IS WHERE THE HEART IS!